Vmc Demonstration

 Climb Performance

 The loss of one engine results in a 50% loss of power but an approximate 80% loss of climb performance.
-This can verified by comparing the climb performance charts for one engine operating and two engines operating under the same atmospheric conditions.
+This can be verified by comparing the climb performance charts for one and two engines operating under the same atmospheric conditions.

 Four Factors that Make the Left Engine Critical